VOICExperience – Sherrill Milnes’ Master Class

 Chamber music concerts and lectures are held at the Heritage Museum, and it is also available for rental for weddings and special functions.

-Tuesday and Friday 12 pm-4 pm.
-Admission is $3.00 for adults, children are admitted free when accompanied by an adult.
-TarponArts members are always admitted free.
+Adult Admission is $3.00 per person.
+Children are admitted free when accompanied by an adult.

 Schools and other groups are entitled to group rates (school children $1, other groups of 10 or more $2).
 Chaperones are admitted free with 10 paying guests.